 Displacement contributes to climate change

 Displacement also harms the environment.
 As people get pushed out of their homes, they move farther from their jobs and transit.
 They are forced to drive longer distances and contribute to the biggest source of greenhouse gas emissions in California and the country—transportation.
 It also adds pressure to build on farmland and open space on the outskirts of town.
 In addition, the new, higher income residents moving into the urban areas are much less likely to ride transit.
-Therefore, the Californians moving closer to transit don’t actually use it as much as the Californians they displaced, and they too contribute to transportation emissions.
+Therefore, the new residents that are now near good transit options often continue to drive and thus continue to pollute transportation emissions.

 How does ClimatePlan fit in?